West Tanfield: Governance

 West Tanfield was historically a parish in the North Riding of Yorkshire.
-In 1974 it was transferred to the new county of North Yorkshire.
-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+In 1974 it was transferred to the new county of North Yorkshire, and from then until 2023 it was part of the Hambleton District.
+It is now administered by the unitary North Yorkshire Council.
 Until 2023, West Tanfield was part of the Richmond (Yorks) parliamentary constituency.
-It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being included in the new seat of Wetherby and Easingwold.

 The parish shares a grouped parish council, Tanfield Parish Council, with the much smaller parish of East Tanfield.

 An electoral ward in the name of Tanfield exists.
 This ward stretches east to Pickhill with a total population taken at the 2011 Census of 1,865.

 Geography

 The village lies on the A6108 Ripon to Leyburn road and on the north bank of a large meander on the River Ure.
 The settlements of Nosterfield, Thornborough, Binsoe, Mickley and North Stainley all lie within 1.5 mi of the village.